 While the BC Generations Project is unlikely to benefit study participants directly, their children and grandchildren may benefit from the outcomes of thousands of research studies that draw on this massive collection of high-quality, highly-secure health data.
 Ultimately, we hope to develop new ways to detect and prevent cancer and other chronic diseases.

-The Canadian Partnership Against Cancer is the main funder of the Canadian Partnership for Tomorrow Project and the BC Generations Project.
+The Canadian Partnership for Tomorrow Project is hosted by the University of Toronto’s Dalla Lana School of Public Health with national funding from the Canadian Partnership Against Cancer.
 Major supporters in British Columbia also include the BC Cancer Agency and the BC Cancer Foundation.